Pastors of St. Mary Church

 Msgr.
 R. Louis Stasker, February 2013 – July 2018

 Msgr.
 Stasker was assigned as administrator for St. Mary’s while he was still the pastor at the Basilica of St. Adalbert and St. James (merged).
 While St. Mary’s maintains its own identity, it is clustered with the neighboring parish to share a priest.
-To help with the responsibilities, the bishop also assigned a newly-ordained parochial vicar (associate pastor) to serve the communities (and to allow the newly ordained priests to gain valuable experience before being assigned parishes of their own).
+To help with the responsibilities, the bishop also assigns a newly-ordained parochial vicar (associate pastor) to serve the communities (and to allow the newly ordained priests to gain valuable experience before being assigned parishes of their own).

 Fr.
 Scott Nolan, July 2013 – June 2016